Battle of Brávellir: Battle

 The accounts found in Gesta Danorum and the Sǫgubrot saga are essentially the same.

 At first the two armies fought collectively, but after a while Ubbi was in the centre of attention.
 He slew first Ragnvald the Wise Councilor, then the champion Tryggvi and three Swedish princes of the royal dynasty.

 Humbled, King Sigurd Hring sent forth the champion Starkad, who managed to wound Ubbi but was himself even more seriously wounded.
 Then Ubbi killed Agnar, and took the sword in both hands and slashed a path through the Swedish host, until he fell riddled with arrows from the archers of Telemark.
 Then the shieldmaiden Veborg killed the champion Soti and managed to give additional wounds to Starkad, who was greatly angered.
 She was killed by the champion Thorkell.

-Furious, Starkad went forth in the Danish army, killing warriors all around him, and cut off the shieldmaiden Visna's arm, which held the Danish banner.
+Furious, Starkad went forth in the Danish army, killing warriors all around him, and cut off the Wendish shieldmaiden Visna's arm, which held the Danish banner.
 Starkad then proceeded to slay the champions Brai, Grepi, Gamli and Haki.

 When Harald had observed these heroic feats, he stood on his knees in his chariot with one sword in each hand and killed a great many warriors both to his left and to his right.
 After a while, Harald's steward Bruni deemed that his liege had amassed enough glory and crushed the king's skull with a club.